Why go it alone—Selling your property jointly with neighbours

 See the attached article from the Australian Business Review “Homeowners combine properties for a $66 million sale to a developer” and the article from Domain, Castle Hill developers swoop, locals now multimillionaires after $40m megalot sale

-Aitken Lawyers will be conducting free seminars on this issue in 2017.
+Aitken Lawyers will be conducting free seminars such as “A Property Developer Wants to Buy My House – How to Maximise the Opportunity” in 2017.
 Please contact us to record your interest and we can come to you if you believe you and your neighbours could benefit from our expertise in this field.
+For more information on our expertise also see our Property Law services.

 Dilek Duru | Senior Associate